 The Taking Control of Goods National Standards 2014

-The Taking Control of Goods National Standards 2014 can be read here and below we have selected important parts of the National Standards that we consider could be of assistance to debtors.
+A copy of The Taking Control of Goods National Standards 2014 can be read here.
+Below we have selected important parts of the National Standards that we consider could be of assistance to debtors.

 8. Creditors should act proportionately when seeking to recover debt, taking into account debtors’ circumstances.